Calling D from Ruby: There and Back Again

 Tags: ruby d ffi

 This article was written by me – Paweł Świątkowski – on 30 Apr 2015.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.